stickgrinder/doctrine2-spark/README.markdown

     $ mkdir ./application/models/proxies
     $ chmod a+w ./application/models/proxies

-You could use this Spark as any other, by loading it in your controller:
+You can use this Spark as usual by loading it in your controller:

     $this->load->sparks('doctrine2');

     // entity manager is loaded
     $this->doctrine2->em(...);

-To make access to entity manager more comfortable, use this:
+In order to give a more comfortable access to the entity manager, you can use the following code:

     $this->load->sparks('doctrine2');
     $this->em = $this->doctrine2->em;